QUICK ANSWER

 You cannot find enough Florida-specific practice questions for free.
 If the free questions you found are national, recall-level, or number fewer than 200, your practice volume and quality are below what the exam requires.

 You do not know which content areas are your weakest.
 Without per-topic tracking, you are studying blind.
-You might spend 3 weeks on topics you already know while ignoring the topics that will cost you the most points.
+You can spend 3 weeks on topics you already know while ignoring the topics that will cost you the most points.

 You have already failed the exam once using free prep.
 If free prep produced a failing score, repeating the same approach is a bad plan.
 Recent DBPR data shows retakers passing at a much lower rate than first-time candidates.
 That is usually because retakers do more of the same instead of changing the study method.
 Switching to a paid tool that identifies your specific gaps is the change most likely to produce a different outcome.